stevus/web-browser/README.md

 The CSSOM (CSS Object Model) tree is generated much like the DOM tree.

-1. The CSS module of the Browser Engine receives a byte stream representing CSS content from one of multiple inlets:
+1. The CSS module of the Browser Engine receives an input byte stream representing CSS content from one of multiple inlets:
-    - A CSS byte stream originating from an external CSS stylesheet, referenced by a `<link>` tag, discovered by the HTML module while constructing the DOM tree
+    - An input byte stream originating from an external CSS stylesheet, referenced by a `<link>` tag, discovered by the HTML module while constructing the DOM tree
     - An embedded stylesheet referenced inside a `<style>` tag, discovered by the HTML module while constructing the DOM tree
     - An inline style belonging to an HTML node discovered by the HTML module while constructing the DOM tree
-2. The byte stream is converted to characters
+3. A Lexer tokenizes the input byte stream, turning it into the corresponding CSS rules
-3. A Lexer tokenizes the character stream, turning it into the corresponding CSS rules
+4. A Parser arranges each CSS selector into an Abstract Syntax Tree (CSSOM tree)
-4. A Parser arranges each CSS rule into an Abstract Syntax Tree (CSSOM tree), where all conversions are well defined by the [CSS specification](https://www.w3.org/TR/css-syntax-3/)[^1]
+    - The Parser interprets all CSS selectors using rules defined in the [CSS specification](https://www.w3.org/TR/css-syntax-3/)[^1]

 ![](./yb5YfU0vx6vHvB7c0fyD.avif)